Samsung Isocell CMOS sensors are some of the most ubiquitous camera sensors used in smartphones today.

-Samsung sensors uses what is known as CMOS technology.
+Samsung sensors use what is known as CMOS technology.
 CMOS sensors capture pictures bit by bit.
 They are also cheaper and easier to produce than other types of image sensors.

 Samsung has modified this technology and calls it Isocell.
 This image technology has undergone several transformations and has matured through the years.

-There has been several iterations of this technology.
+There have been several iterations of this technology.
 They include:

 - Isocell +